Jedforest Instrumental Band

 Fiona Melrose

-Fiona started at Gala Academy in the school band and played solely with them until going to college in Edinburgh and joining City of Edinburgh, staying with them for 6/7 years.
+Fiona started at Gala Academy in the school band and played solely with them until going to college in Edinburgh and joining the City of Edinburgh, staying with them for 6/7 years.
 She moved to play with Broxburn Band in about 1979/80 and remained with them until moving to East Lothian in 1993 Banding took a back seat for several years, keeping her lip in playing with a non-contesting band in East Lothian until 2003 when she returned to live in the Borders and joined St Boswells because it was Jim Main, who took the Gala Academy Band, who was the conductor at the time.
-Favourite pieces depend on whether shes listening to them or having to play them !
+Favourite pieces depend on whether she's listening to them or having to play them!
 Favourite food + drink – Beef stifado (Greek) + whisky (not together!)
 Other interests – golf + tennis

 Evelyn Oliver